decentraland/catalyst/README.md

 ## Release

-- Modify the version in https://github.com/decentraland/catalyst/blob/master/Dockerfile#L30
+- Create a tag release in Git
-- Create a tag release in Git with the same version
+- It will trigger the CI job which publishes a new docker image version under `@latest` tag